Weinilin/CApplication/README.md

+Things to take note:
+For unit testing to work, you have to do this following On Android Studio.
+1. Edit Configurations
+2. In Junit, you have to change the working directory to $MODULE_DIR$.

 hows and whys of your implementation :
 1. Recyclerview for the display of top 20 list of topics as the data is frequently change when user clicked on the up/down votes and it would only load the new data when scrolling.